 However, steps can be taken in the classroom to implement the testing effect, which can improve the reliability of assessment data and reduce teacher workload.
 For instance, using quizzes at the start of lesson that interleave prior learning to test key concepts.
 Nonetheless, not all test-types are made equal but multiple choice questions are at the top and have many positive qualities.

 They are a low intensity, high impact resource that can make a difference.
-Also they are can be produce reliable data, easy to write and even easier to mark saving loads of time.
-Though, it is not simply writing out questions and providing a range of answers but about making pupils think hard.
+Furthermore, they can produce reliable data, are simple to write and even easier to mark which can save loads of time.
+However, they do need to make pupils think hard.

 For example, a poor set of multiple choice questions would have easy distractors that would allow the test taker to easily recognise the answer.